 Book a Chicago Blackhawks luxury suite online today!

 Some of the most electrifying players ever to lace up skates have worn the iconic Blackhawks jersey.
-These include such famous alumni as Jeremy Roenick, Chris Chelios, Denis Savard, Stan Mikita, and Bobby Hull.
+These include such famous alumni as Jeremy Roenick, Chris Chelios, Eddie Belfour, Denis Savard, Tony Esposito, Glenn Hall, Stan Mikita, and Bobby Hull.

-Significant contributions from role players like Artem Anisimov, Marian Hossa, and second year standout Artemi Panarin along with a strong defensive corps anchored by Duncan Keith, and Brent Seabrook creates a recipe for success in Chi-town.
-Corey Crawford has set up shop between the pipes, keeping it close for the Blackhawks in every game.
+Significant contributions from role players like Artem Anisimov, Brandon Saad, second year sensation Alex DeBrincat, along with a strong defensive corps anchored by Duncan Keith, and Brent Seabrook creates a recipe for success in Chi-town.
+Corey Crawford is the starter, but may miss a significant amount of time after suffering a concussion.
+Backup goaltender Cam Ward, who signed with Chicago after 13 seasons in Carolina, has set up shop between the pipes, keeping it close for the Blackhawks in every game.

 Their last Stanley Cup win came in the 2014-2015 season.
 After finishing out the season with a respectable record of 48-28-6 (3rd place in the Central Division), the Blackhawks knocked off the Nashville Predators before sweeping the Minnesota Wild.
 Moving on to the Western Conference Finals, Chicago bested Anaheim in a memorable series four games to three.

 Matching up against the Tampa Bay Lightning in the Stanley Cup Finals, the Blackhawks had to counter their speed and finesse.
 Coming back from a two games to one deficit, Chicago was able to outlast the Lightning and win the Cup in front of the home town crowd at the United Center.
 Corey Crawford posted the shutout to cap off the win.
 Blackhawks defenseman Duncan Keith was voted the MVP of the Finals.